Government meddling in the healthcare industry 20 years ago led to decreased

 of Obamacare threaten to make this situation even worse.
 The Obama administration’s

-attempt to take over 1/6th of the national economy that is related to healthcare
+attempt to take over a sixth of the national economy that is related to healthcare

 will undermine Kentuckians’ their ability to choose their own healthcare plan and